What Is The Best Bedside Commode Cleaner ?

 - Method toilet cleaner

-Disposable commode bucket liners
+Disposable bedside commode liners

 One of the easiest ways of making the job of cleaning simpler, is using disposable liners for the commode bucket – they come with, or without, absorbent pads or powder.
 Be sure to check that you are getting one with pads if you don’t want to have to tip any liquids down the toilet before you throw the liner out in the trash.

 You have brands like –

 - Bearals – come with or without absorbent pads

 - Better Moments – come without absorbent pads

 - CareBag – come with absorbent pads